 At present, all Wisconsin-age turkeys are placed within a single genus which thus includes both the living and extinct species.
 A thorough review of the fossil forms is available in Steadman (1980).

 Literature.
 Steadman 1980.

-Two species (one extinct) are known from the Pleistocene of our region.
-Fragmentary material, however, may be identifiable only to genus.
+Three species (two extinct) are known from the Pleistocene of our region.
+Fragmentary material, however, may be identifiable only to genus and are listed here.

 Mid Wisconsin: Pendejo Cave (Harris 2003).

 Late Wisconsin: U-Bar Cave 15-18 ka (Harris 1989: cf.); U-Bar Cave 18-20 ka (Harris 1989: cf.).

 Late Wisconsin/Holocene: Williams Cave (Ayer 1936).

 Literature.
 Ayer 1936; Harris 1989, 2003; Jefferson 1991a.